 Triad Engineering, Inc. was founded in 1975 in Morgantown, West Virginia as small, geotechnical engineering firm between three partners.
-Since then, Triad has grown and operates eight offices across five states and is a multidisciplinary regional firm.
+Since then, Triad has grown and operates nine offices across five states and is a multidisciplinary regional firm.
 Triad is a 100% employee-owned company with a wealth of resources, technology and staff.
 Triad’s time-tested endurance, unique company culture and West Virginia roots has a celebrated past and a bright future.

 Triad Engineering Consultants was founded in Morgantown, West Virginia in July 1975 as a partnership with three primary partners: Lyle Moulton, Dennis Chambers, and Roger Seals.
 A fourth partner, Onas Aliff, was added in 1977 and a fifth, Larry Nottingham, in 1979.
 Also in 1979, the company was incorporated under the laws of the State of West Virginia and opened an office in Charleston, West Virginia.
 The Charleston office was subsequently moved to South Charleston and then to the present address in Scott Depot.